-Reputed “The Sting of Oz” (FAQ Café, Moscow) in Russia, Alex had returned home for further touring in 2015 before yielding to a creative sabbatical in 2016 – whereby he composed his debut novel “Maradha’s Game” over many years… a legendary science-fiction classic, which at 220,000 words is still being edited in 2022!
-(He also composed a novella entitled “Children Of The Coliseum,” although this book only registering 32,000 words!).
+Reputed “The Sting of Oz” (FAQ Café, Moscow) in Russia, Alex had returned home for further touring in 2015 before yielding to a creative sabbatical in 2016 – whereby he composed his debut novel “Maradha’s Game” over many years… a legendary science-fiction classic, which at 220,000 words was released on the internet in 2022 (In this year he also released a novella entitled “Children Of The Coliseum,” although this book only registered 32,000 words!).

 Prior to his adventures in other expressions, his successful Northern NSW mini-tour in late 2015 helped cement his debut 20-track release “Flight Frost”, which as a production-free pilgrimage into singer-songwriter and folk-indie acoustica remains an independent masterpiece in the Brisbane music scene, and perhaps beyond.

 In the lead-up to this vogue anthology, he had again renewed praise for clear vocal tones and highly original songwriting: via Melbourne & Adelaide, fresh buzz followed 2014-2015 performances in Queensland (Beloved Brisbane venues such as The Beetle Bar and The New Globe Theatre, namely).
 Then releasing “Revolutions” overseas, Modnoe FM in Saint Petersburg summarised, “Beautiful songs, sensual voice.”